objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

 G0 = (%computer-literate Penelope)
 ```

-Schelog tries to match this with the head of the first clause of `%computer‑literate`.
+Schelog tries to match this with the head of the first clause of `%computer-literate`.
 It succeeds, generating a binding `(person Penelope)`.
 But this means it now has two new goals — _subgoals_ — to solve.
 These are the goals in the body of the matching clause, with the logic variables substituted by their instantiations:

 ```scheme
 G1 = (%knows Penelope TeX)
 G2 = (%knows Penelope Scheme)
 ```

 For `G1`, Schelog attempts matches with the clauses of `%knows`, and succeeds at the fifth try.
-There are no subgoals in this case, because the bodies of these "fact" clauses are empty, in contrast to the "rule" clauses of `%computer`‑literate.
+There are no subgoals in this case, because the bodies of these "fact" clauses are empty, in contrast to the "rule" clauses of `%computer`-literate.
 Schelog then tries to solve `G2` against the clauses of `%knows`, and since there is no clause stating that Penelope knows Scheme, it fails.

 All is not lost though.
 Schelog now _backtracks_ to the goal that was solved just before: `G1`.
 It _retries_ G1, i.e. tries to solve it in a different way.
 This entails searching down the previously unconsidered `%knows` clauses for `G1`, i.e. the sixth onwards.
 Obviously, Schelog fails again, because the fact that Penelope knows TeX occurs only once.

 Schelog now backtracks to the goal before `G1`, i.e. `G0`.
-We abandon the current successful match with the first clause-head of `%computer‑literate`, and try the next clause-head.
+We abandon the current successful match with the first clause-head of `%computer-literate`, and try the next clause-head.
 Schelog succeeds, again producing a binding `(person Penelope)`, and two new subgoals:

 ```scheme
 G3 = (%knows Penelope TeX)